 Malta House of Care is pleased and proud to announce the names of the Wonder Women Class of ’20 – the 10th anniversary class!
-We will celebrate these seven “ordinary women doing extraordinary things” at an awards ceremony and fundraiser on Wednesday, April 21, 2021, 6-8:30pm, at the Hartford Marriott Downtown Hotel.
-(This event was originally scheduled for April 23, 2020, but was twice postponed due to the pandemic.)
+We celebrated these seven “ordinary women doing extraordinary things” at an awards ceremony and fundraiser on Tuesday, September 7, 2021, 6:00-8:30pm, at the Wampanoag Country Club in West Hartford.

 The honorees are: